Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities

 Note that $h$ is a defining function of $Z\setminus\{y=0\}$ in $Y'$, and we have $\Si={\rm Sing}\,Z\subset Y'$ (since $y$ is sufficiently general). \sk For $z\in\Si$, set

-These are finite dimensional vector spaces of dimension $\mu_z$, where $\mu_z$ is the Milnor number of $(h_z,z)$ which coincides with the Tjurina number $\tau_z$ ($z\in\Si$) under the assumption~(W) in Theorem~2.
+These are finite dimensional vector spaces of dimension $\mu_z$, where $\mu_z$ is the Milnor number of $(h_z,z)$ which coincides with the Tjurina number $\tau_z$ ($z\in\Si$) under the assumption~(WH) in Theorem~\ref{T2}.
 We have the canonical isomorphism

 where $\Xi_{h_z}^{\rm alg}$ is defined in the same way as $\Xi_{h_z}$ with $\Om_{Y'_{\rm an},z}^{\ssb}$ replaced by $\Om_{Y',z}^{\ssb}$.
 (Indeed, $\OO_{Y'_{\rm an},z}$ is flat over $\OO_{Y',z}$ so that the tensor product of $\OO_{Y'_{\rm an},z}$ over $\OO_{Y',z}$ is an exact functor.
 Applying this to the exact sequence defining $\Xi_{h_z}^{\rm alg}$, that is,